Hibernate, Insulate, Migrate

 She goes to sleep when winter’s near

-And then wakes up when spring is here
+Then wakes up when spring is here

-Then in summer, she has to eat
+Through the summer, she has to eat

 Lots and lots and lots of meat!